The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 In 1987, the Vehicle Electronics Research Defence Initiative (VERDI) built on this previous work.
 It examined how modern vetronics (a portmanteau of the words vehicle and electronics), sensors and communications equipment could be exploited to improve performance and reduce crew numbers.
 VERDI was a technology demonstrator using an FV510 Warrior as the base vehicle.

-Concluding in 1990, VERDI demonstrated a number of different technologies including data bus multiplexers, navigation, data fusion, positioning, display and engine monitoring.
+Concluding in 1990, VERDI demonstrated many technologies including data bus multiplexers, navigation, data fusion, positioning, display and engine monitoring.

 The Wide Area Surveillance Automated Detection (WASAD) project was built on earlier work at the Vehicles and Engineering Establishment (MVEE) which examined remote vision, vehicles with external cameras (instead of optical periscopes) and unmanned turrets.
 MVEE had concluded that the available technology of the period was not mature enough for adoption into service.